 Migmatite gneiss complex is the oldest rock units of the Basement Complex, it is dated as Birrimian in age (about 2500Ma).
 It is believed to be of sedimentary origin but was later profoundly altered under metamorphic and granitic conditions (McCurry 1970, 1976).
-It comprises of Archean polycyclic grey gneiss of granodiorite to tonalitic composition and it is considered to be the Basement Sensu Stricto (Rahaman 1988, Dada 2006).
+It comprises of Archean polycyclic grey gneiss of granodiorite to tonalitic composition and is considered to be the Basement Sensu Stricto (Rahaman 1988, Dada 2006).

-The Older meta-sediments are among the earliest rocks form on the Nigerian Basement Complex.
-Initially of sedimentary origin with a more extensive distribution.
-The Older meta-sediments have undergone prolonged, repeated metamorphism and now occurs as quartzites (ancient sandstones), mudrock (ancient claystones) and other calcareous relics of highly altered clay sediments and igneous rocks.
-The Younger Metasediments are late pelites (represented by phyllites, muscovites schists and biotite schists) with quartzites forming the dominant ridge severally in most parts of the belts.
+The Older meta-sediments (aged between 1100-900Ma) are among the earliest rocks form on the Nigerian Basement Complex, initially of sedimentary origin with a more extensive distribution.
+The Older meta-sediments have undergone prolonged, repeated metamorphism and now occurs as quartzites, mudrock and other calcareous relics of highly altered clay sediments and igneous rocks.
+The Younger Metasediments, which range in age between 850-700Ma are late pelites (represented by phyllites, muscovites schists and biotite schists) with quartzites forming the dominant ridge severally in most parts of the belts.
 Some belts contain ferrugineous and banded quartzites, spassetite-bearing quartzites, conglomerates, horizon marbles and calc-silicates.

-The Older Granites of Nigeria are widely spread throughout the basement complex and occurs as large circular masses.
+The Older Granites of Nigeria dated 750-450Ma (Burke and Dewey, 1972; Turner, 1983) are widely spread throughout the basement complex and occurs as large circular masses.
 They consist of a wide spectrum of rocks which vary in composition form tonalite through granodiorite to granite, syenite and charnokitic rocks (Truswell et al., 1963).
 The granitoids have been emplaced into both the migmatite-gneiss complex and the schist belts.
 The north-south linear aggregation of many large batholiths within the Basement Complex suggests that they may be related to deep-seated pre-existing plutonic episodes controlled by deep mantle structures (Ogezi, 1977).